 Cook for Your Life has many fish recipes to suit your needs if you are on a bland diet, including recipes for Soy Poached Salmon, Salmon al Cartoccio, and Salad Nicoise with Grilled Tuna.
 In fact, our recipe for Salad Niçoise may be called a vitamin D jackpot, as it includes hard-boiled eggs which each offer about 41 IU of the nutrient in addition to the tuna.

-Simply hard boiling eggs is actually an easy way to add small amounts of vitamin D to your diet here and there.
-If you’re feeling up for something fancy, which requires minimal effort, try our recipe for Eggs baked in Tomatoes or Spinach Ricotta Scrambled Eggs to mix things up a bit, … no pun intended.
+Simply hard-boiling eggs is actually an easy way to add small amounts of vitamin D to your diet here and there.
+If you’re feeling up for something fancy and minimal effort, try our recipe for Eggs Baked in Tomatoes or Spinach Ricotta Scrambled Eggs.

-Though getting an adequate amount of vitamin D may seem daunting, as few foods contain high levels of the nutrient, the trick of the trade is to make small changes.
+Though getting an adequate amount of vitamin D may seem daunting, as few foods contain high levels of the nutrient.
 Trying new recipes with fish, adding eggs to your meals, or trying your morning coffee with a splash of vitamin D fortified milk are all simple ways to increase your intake without it feeling like a chore.